Protest Songs 1924–2012

-Protest Songs 1924–2012 is the ninth studio album by the English ska revival band The Specials.
+Protest Songs 1924–2012 is the ninth and final studio album by the English ska revival band the Specials.
 It is the second Specials album led by the trio of Lynval Golding, Terry Hall and Horace Panter.
 The album entered at number 2 on the UK Albums Chart after its first week of release and spent two weeks on the chart.

 The album is the last to feature Hall as lead vocalist prior to his death in December 2022 at age 63.